1312inc/Webasyst-X-iOS/README.md

 **Running the example app with Xcode**
 To run the app project:
 1. Clone file `Webasyst X/Webasyst.plist.example.plist` -> `Webasyst X/Webasyst.plist`
-2. Obtain your Webasyst ID client Id from Webasyst and save into this new .plist file.
+2. Obtain your Webasyst ID client Id from Webasyst and save it into this new .plist file.
 3. Run pod install in the terminal
 4. Launch Xcode.
 5. Open `WebasystX.xcworkspace`.
-6. Launch the application!
+6. Launch the app!